 Welcome to De Haan Beach and woodlands

 De Haan was love at first sight from the moment we disembarked the bus and assured by GoogleMaps that we are near our hotel.
 De Haan is a coastal municipality in the Flanders region of Belgium.
 Words cannot do justice to the beauty of this quaint little countryside, tucked far away from the city – a place where time stands still and a blissful solitude prevail.
 The tram line cuts across the place such that on one side lies the Dune Woodland and on the other side lies the North Sea of the Atlantic ocean.
 On our way to the hotel as we were dragging our trolley bags on the picture-perfect road we met a middle-aged Dutch-Belgian couple who greeted us and asked us where we are headed to.
 I love meeting and speaking to people during our travels, but my introvert nature pulls me back from being the first to strike up a conversation with a stranger.
 It’s amazing how so much can come up in the first two minutes of meeting a stranger- in those couple of minutes or a little more, we came to know that the man was from the Netherlands but have been living in Belgium for long, that he and his wife have been to Mumbai in India, and they came to know about our Europe itinerary!
 We parted with the hope to meet again as they wished us a phenomenal Euro-trip.
-Note: All pictures here are clicked by me on phone or my rookie photographer husband on his DSLR camera.
-The photo right here is just a random shot on my moto turbo phone.

 The IBIS De Haan hotel